 2. Thin or Fat Tire E-Bike-

 Electric bikes come in different tire sizes, including thin and fat tires.
-Thin tires are suitable for smoother roads and pavement, providing a more traditional biking experience with less rolling resistance.
+Thin tire electric bike are suitable for smoother roads and pavement, providing a more traditional biking experience with less rolling resistance.
 They are ideal for urban commuting or recreational riding on well-paved roads.
 But also there are some cons of thin tires, you may click to know more.

 On the other hand, fat tires are wider and designed for off-road adventures, providing enhanced traction and stability on rugged terrains, such as sand, snow, or dirt trails.
 Fat tire e-bikes are perfect for riders who enjoy exploring off-road trails or want a more versatile option that can handle various terrains.